NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 # Devil Daggers Survival Editor 1.1.4.0 ([Download](https://devildaggers.info/tools/DevilDaggersSurvivalEditor1.1.4.0.zip))

 Devil Daggers Survival Editor is a tool that lets you create, view, and edit 'survival' files (also known as spawnsets) for the game Devil Daggers.
+It is a .NET WPF application built using Visual Studio 2017.

+## Main features

 - Spawnset editor
 - Arena editor with the ability to change tile heights